-WR - NYG
+WR - KC

 The Giants announced on Friday that wide receiver Corey Coleman tore his ACL during Thursday's practice.
 He is out for the season.

 Coleman is a former first-round pick of the Browns who was with the Bills and Patriots before latching on with the Giants last season.
 He was a favorite to win the No. 3 wideout role in New York heading into the season, while also potentially returning some punts and kicks.